getsentry/raven-node/docs/config.rst

 Configuration
 =============

-To get started, you need to configure Raven.js to use your Sentry DSN:
+To get started, you need to configure Raven to use your Sentry DSN:

 .. sourcecode:: javascript